creeeples/renpy-autobuild/README.md

   2. Click on 'Skips this Step and Set Up a Workflow Yourself'.
   3. Copy and paste the following code into the editor and update the following values...
       - `project-dir` - The directory of your Ren'Py project.
 This is relative to the root of your repository.
-      The default value is `./game/` and most projects will not need to be modified.
+      The default value is `.` and most projects will not need to be modified -- This assumes that ./game/ is where all your game files are stored.
+If you used Renpy to initialize your project, you should be ok!
       - itch_user - Your itch.io username.
 This is the username you use to log into itch.io.
       - itch_game - The name of your game on itch.io.
 This is the name of the game in the URL.
   4. Click 'Commit Changes...' and commit your changes to the repository.